Shogun Warriors (comics): Publication history

 In order to quickly forefront the toy-based characters, Shogun Warriors #1 began in medias res, with the team's origin being covered in flashback.
-Shogun Warriors #6 (dated July 1979) was one of several Marvel comics at the time to print fan letters from Kurt Busiek, who would later embark on a highly successful professional career as a comic writer; he was broadly positive about the title.
-Doctor Demonicus crossed over as an antagonist from Godzilla, King of the Monsters from #7; however – despite Marvel having licensed both properties from Mattel and the titles running parallel for a period – Godzilla himself never appeared in the comic.
-Steven Grant contributed a fill-in issue for #15; the following issue saw Moench retool the series by wiping out the Followers of Light, the organisation that mentored the Shogun Warriors.
-Shogun Warriors #18 featured an antagonistic robot named Megatron; a few years later, a character of the same name would appear in the Transformers franchise, a toyline that also featured a backstory created by Marvel.
+Shogun Warriors #6 (dated July 1979) was one of several Marvel comics at the time to print fan letters from Kurt Busiek, who would later embark on a professional career as a comic writer; he was broadly positive about the title.
+Doctor Demonicus crossed over as an antagonist from Godzilla, King of the Monsters from #7, but despite Marvel having licensed both properties from Mattel and the titles running parallel for a period, Godzilla himself never appeared in the comic.
+Steven Grant contributed a fill-in issue for #15; the following issue saw Moench retool the series by wiping out the Followers of Light, the organization that mentored the Shogun Warriors.
+Shogun Warriors #18 featured an antagonistic robot named Megatron; a few years later, a character of the same name would appear in The Transformers franchise, a toyline that also featured a backstory created by Marvel.

-The following issues featured guest appearances from the Fantastic Four; however Shogun Warriors was cancelled after 20 issues, with the final edition dated September 1980.
+The following issues featured guest appearances from the Fantastic Four, but Shogun Warriors was cancelled after 20 issues, with the final edition dated September 1980.
 Moench recalled that sales were a factor, and he was given enough warning to wrap up the main storyline in the final issue.
-It has also been speculated that licensing issues were a concern, while a notice in the letters' page of Shogun Warriors also suggested Moench's work on Moon Knight was a factor.
-To tie up the potential lose end of a trio of hugely powerful robots of questionable ownership lurking in the Marvel Universe, Moench used a guest slot on Fantastic Four #226 to have Raydeen, Dangard Ace and Combatra (all unnamed and obscured) destroyed and their human operators Richard Carson, Genji Odashu and Ilongo Savage returned to their mundane lives as a stuntman, test pilot and oceanographer, respectively.
+It has also been speculated that licensing issues were a concern, while a notice in the letters page of Shogun Warriors also suggested Moench's work on Moon Knight was a factor.
+To tie up the potential loose end of a trio of hugely powerful robots of questionable ownership lurking in the Marvel Universe, Moench used a guest slot on Fantastic Four #226 to have Raydeen, Dangard Ace and Combatra (all unnamed and obscured) destroyed and their human operators Richard Carson, Genji Odashu and Ilongo Savage returned to their mundane lives as a stuntman, test pilot and oceanographer, respectively.
 As of 2024 the characters have yet to reappear in any other Marvel comics, while the licensing issues have meant Shogun Warriors has never been reprinted in trade paperback form.